sonikarichamodur/sonikarichamodur.github.io/contact.md

 layout: page
 title: Contact me
 ---
-Feel free to message me through GitHub at [https://github.com/sonikarichamodur].
+Feel free to email me at 882157@lcps.org about anything related to my research work.